 Michael Smith, host of The White City Cinema Radio Hour, is an independent filmmaker, author and film studies instructor based in Chicago.
 His first feature film, 'Cool Apocalypse,' premiered in 2015 and has won multiple awards on the film festival circuit.
 His first book, 'Flickering Empire: How Chicago Invented the U.S. Film Industry,' a nonfiction account of early film production in Chicago, was published by Columbia University Press in 2015.
 He contributes regularly to TimeOut Chicago, The Reader, and Cine-File Chicago, and teaches at various Chicago-area colleges.
 He is the creator and sole author of the blog whitecitycinema.com.

 Transistor Radio is the webcast of Transistor.
 Launched December 27, 2009, the shows were recorded live in the store every Sunday night for the first year and a half of its existence.
 Those shows included The Roundtable, an arts interview & discussion program hosted by Rani Woolpert, a comedy quiz show called The Silent K with contestants pulled from our "studio' audience," and a two-hour music show presented by Andy Miles as patrons played ping-pong on the main floor of the shop.
 (This was in our Andersonville location, where we had a lot more space, and yes, a ping-pong table.)
 In 2010 we went live, webcasting 24 hours a day, seven days a week.
 Costs proved prohibitive and we returned to recording and uploading shows, with DJs Jeff GoodSmith, Amanda Walz, Joshua Wentz, Sarah Luczko, Planet Claire and others added to the lineup.
 Our spoken-word-program offerings also expanded with Molly Merkel and Sayward Schoonmaker coming on board.
 When we moved to Lincoln Avenue, Jeff and Amanda continued to host music shows, and Kevin Golden & Claire Kander came by every once in a while, sometimes with their dog Yoshi, to make some shows.
 In our current location, new addition Liz McCabe started coming by on Friday afternoons to record a set until the webcast went on hiatus in early 2014.
 On the first Tuesday of 2015, Transistor Radio was re-launched with a new slate of programs and a bevy of new hosts.
+We've continued adding shows in the years since.
 Details above!